Boulder Junction snowmobile trail adventures

 Option 1: Eagle River loop

-Visit the Snowmobile Capital of the World with a ride to Eagle River, just southeast of Boulder Junction.
+Visit the Snowmobile Capital of the World with a ride to Eagle River, just southeast of Boulder Junction in Vilas County.
 There are many trail options that will get you there, but here’s one: ride through Sayner and St. Germain and you’ll find stops along the way to fuel up or get inside to warm up.
 Once in Eagle River, you’ll find more amenities and you can pay homage to the sport via a visit to the museum at the World Snowmobile Headquarters or the nearby World Championship Derby Complex, which hosts two world championship snowmobile races in January.
 On the return ride home, you can find some nice forest riding by heading north toward Conover and west through Star Lake.
 Make sure you have a full tank, as you’ll pass fewer fueling spots.

 Option 2: An Iron County ride

 There is some nice riding to the west of Boulder Junction that will take you into Iron County.
-Head West through Manitowish Waters and continue west across the county line to Mercer.
+Head west through Manitowish Waters and continue west across the county line to Mercer.
 The Mercer area has 250 miles of well-groomed trails to ride, offering a variety of routes to explore.
 You can head north toward Hurley, which is on the border of the U.P. or head or south toward the Turtle-Flambeau Flowage.
 Some loops around and across the flowage are possible but use caution on and around the ice and make sure the trail you are riding is open.

 Option 3: Adventures north

-The options north of Boulder Junction into the U.P. are nearly limitless.
+The options north of Boulder Junction into Michigan’s Upper Peninsula are nearly limitless.
 Start early: there are places you may want to visit that take a little more time on the trail.
 Popular destinations include Lake Gogebic, Bond Falls and the Porcupine Mountains/Lake of the Clouds.
 Copper Harbor is a popular long-haul destination and you may choose to overnight in Houghton.
 After exploring the wilds of the U.P., return to Boulder Junction and relax in the comfort of our lodging properties and trade a few trail stories at one of our friendly restaurants.

 These are just a few of the possibilities—some of the best rides are ones you discover yourself.
 Have fun exploring!
 Want to learn more about snowmobiling in Boulder Junction?
 Check out this Boulder Junction snowmobile guide and see our snowmobile trail reports page here.
 For a map of the trails around Boulder Junction, you can request one by emailing us at [email protected] or stop by our visitor center when you are in town.
 The trails will take you right to our office!